 On March 22, 2024, the Board, by Resolution 2024-014, approved actions regarding award of Contract No. 2023-BT-072 to Ghilotti Bros., Inc., of San Rafael, CA. The District issued a Notice to Proceed (NTP) effective April 29, 2024, and preconstruction conference was held on May 1, 2024.
 The Contractor is continuing to prepare submittals and work plans for the site work.
 On May 28, 2024, Contractor began demolition layout at the visitor parking lot and install traffic control and project signs.
 On May 30, 2024, the Contractor began demolition of concrete sidewalk and driveway at the visitor parking lot.
 On June 11, 2024, grading, formworks for new sidewalks, driveway and ADA ramps, and rebar placement at the visitor parking lot were completed.
 On June 12, 2024, the Contractor placed concrete for the new driveway, sidewalk, ADA ramps, and parking area.
 Striping of the temporary employee parking lot was completed.
 On June 18, 2024, the Contractor placed asphalt concrete pavement surfacing in the visitor parking lot.
 On June 27, 2024, the Contractor placed the striping and pavement delineation in the visitor parking lot.
 On June 28, 2024, the visitor lot and temporary employee parking areas were opened and on July 1, 2024, the main bus employee parking lot was closed.
-The Contractor is performing existing underground utility identification and preparing for construction of the solar panel support foundations.
+The Contrator completed identification of existing underground utilities and layout of the new solar panel foundations in the Bus Employee parking lot.
+On August 1, 2024, the reinforcing steel subcontractor began on-site fabrication of the steel cages for the cast-in-dilled hole (CIDH) foundations.
+On August 8, 2024, the Contractor began demolition activities in the Bus Employee parking lot including asphalt surfacing removal for the solar panel foundation, new utility trenches and drainage facilities, removal of the existing motorcycle shed, and curb and gutter removal.
+On August 12, 2024, the drilling subcontractor began drilling the CIDH foundations.
+The work is progressing.